d4wae89d498/offdiff/readme.md

 ### Currently supported executables
 - **PE Format (Windows Executables):** `offdiff` supports Portable Executable (PE) files such as `.exe` and `.dll` on Windows platforms.
 - **Unpacked Executables:** `offdiff` works with unpacked executables that do not require additional unpacking or emulation for analysis.

+- When using pattern guessing features : **x86 32 bits** is required for now
 ---

 ### Future Enhancements: